dougeby/IntuneDocs/InTuneDocs/EndUser/your-device-isnt-able-to-be-encrypted-android.md

 - [Huawei Honor 8](https://store.hihonor.com/us/honor-8)

 You will need to contact your IT admin to resolve this issue.
-Contact your IT admin (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the [Microsoft Android team](mailto:wintunedroidfbk@microsoft.com).
+You can get contact information for your IT admin at the [Company Portal website](http://portal.manage.microsoft.com) for contact information.